FlexXBeamline/ssx-dials/README.md

 (where items in brackets are replaced by correct values, for example `unit_cell=73,30.2,75.5,90,90,120`)

-This should index things consistently.
+Check that it indexed consistently.

 ```
 dials.show indexed.expt | grep "Unit cell"
 ```

-Now, refine the geometry
+Finally, refine the geometry.

 ```
 dials.refine indexed.expt indexed.refl